machbase/machbase/content/en/neo/tql/map.md

 - `window` *number* specifies how many records it accumulates.
 - `label` *string* change column's label with given string

-`MAP_MOVAVG` replaces the value of the element at the given index with a moving average of values by given window count.
+`MAP_MOVAVG` sets the value of the element at the given index with a moving average of values by given window count.
 If values are not accumulated enough to the `window`, it applies `sum/count_of_values` instead.
 If all incoming values are `NULL` (or not a number) for the last `window` count, it applies `NULL`.
 If some accumulated values are `NULL` (or not a number), it makes average value from only valid values excluding the `NULL`s.